 External Resources

-Navigating the World Wide Web for the resources you want can be overwhelming, to say the least.
-Here are a variety of resources created by folks other than myself that I offer to clients, depending on what we’re working on.
+Navigating the World Wide Web for helpful resources can be overwhelming, to say the least.
+Here are a variety of offerings created by folks other than myself that I share with clients, depending on what we’re working on.
 I can’t promise they’ll be right for you (or that this list will stay up to date), but I hope it can help you get started on your journey of self-exploration and improved well-being.

 If you have resources in mind that you believe could fit well on this list, I’d be happy to hear about them.